stratapp/stratapp-website/_features/capture-ideas-on-the-go-or-crowdsource-org-wide-talent-on-ideation-challenges.md

 date: 2019-06-14T08:00:00.000+00:00

 ---
 When do the best ideas hit us?
 Certainly not during quarterly or annual surveys!

 Ideas live and breathe with us everyday.
-It be during an internal or external meeting, commute to work, inflight or when our kids come up with a new way of doing things.
+It could be during an internal or external meeting, commute to work, inflight or when our kids come up with a new way of doing things.

 Capture ideas on the go, inside #stratapp.
 Engage others to contribute to or review your ideas.
 Add your ideas to other cards and workboards inside #stratapp.